Ny Nak

 Ny Nak (នី ណាក់; born c.
 1979) is a Cambodian agriculturalist and human rights activist.
-Known for running the popular Facebook group IMan-KH, his frequent criticisms of the governments of Hun Sen and Hun Manet have led to him being arrested on several occasions, as well as physically attacked.
-Nak served an 18 month custodial sentence for "public injury" between 2021 and 2023.
+Known for running the popular Facebook group IMan-KH, his frequent criticisms of the governments of Hun Sen and Hun Manet have led to his arrest on several occasions, as well as physical attacks.
+Nak served an 18-month custodial sentence for "public injury" between 2021 and 2023.

 Activism

 Nak established the Facebook page IMan-KH, which has 424, 000 followers as of January 2024.
 He frequently posts social commentary on Cambodian society and politics.

 December 2020 arrest and imprisonment

 On 7 December 2020, Nak made a Facebook post in which he altered the wording of a speech given by the then-Prime Minister of Cambodia, Hun Sen, about the ongoing COVID-19 pandemic.
 In his post, Nak amended the wording of Sen's speech to include references to poultry, including that chickens should wear face masks.

 Following Nak's post, Veng Sakhon, the then-Minister of Agriculture, Forestry and Fisheries, made an official complaint alleging that Nak's post was criticising the government's response to COVID-19, in addition to implying that there might be avian influenza on Cambodian chicken farms.
 On 9 December, Nak was arrested and charged with "incitement" and "public insult".
 Following his initial court appearance, Nak was sent to pre-trial detention at Prey Sar prison.
 In August 2021, he was sentenced to 18 months in prison and fined two million riels.

 In June 2023, Nak was released from prison following the completion of his sentence, during which time he had issued a public apology to Sen.